daleyu/dotfiles/docs/guides/git.md

 - Just make the changes and then commit ammend them to keep the hash and not need to squash again

+##### Undoing any Git Reset Command

+It is very often that you might do something like

 ##### Squashing to One Commit
 Often times it is best practice to squash to one commit before submitting for